TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ### Graph

 The energy problem is defined using a graph.
-Each vertex is an asset and each edge is a flow.
+Each vertex is an asset, and each edge is a flow.

 We use [MetaGraphsNext.jl](https://github.com/JuliaGraphs/MetaGraphsNext.jl) to define the graph and its objects.
-Using MetaGraphsNext we can define a graph with metadata, i.e., we can associate data to each asset and each flow.
+Using MetaGraphsNext we can define a graph with metadata, i.e., associate data with each asset and flow.
 Furthermore, we can define the labels of each asset as keys to access the elements of the graph.
 The assets in the graph are of type [GraphAssetData](@ref), and the flows are of type [GraphFlowData](@ref).